 The magic of breathable fabric grow bags

-This results is a heather and more efficient root system that will help your plants grow and thrive.
+This result is a healthier and more efficient root system that will help your plants grow and thrive.

 The phenomenon is referred to as air pruning.
 The roots stop growing when they reach the soil in contact with air through the grow bag fabric.